 - an eardrum that bulges outward, does not move freely and is not transparent, which suggests there might be fluid trapped behind the eardrum.

-Middle ear infections cannot usually be prevented.
-There are some things you can do that might lower the risk a little.
+Middle ear infections usually can't be prevented.
+But doing certain things may possibly lower the risk a bit.
 One is to give children a pacifier (dummy) less often.
-It is particularly important to make sure that children grow up in as smoke-free an environment as possible.
+It's especially important that the children grow up in a smoke-free environment.
 Passive smoking increases the risk of infections in the airways, as well as in the upper throat.
 It also weakens the child's immune system.

-Antibiotics often aren't much help – because they only work if the infection is caused by bacteria and not a virus.
-And the symptoms frequently go away quickly on their own anyway.
-If a child has fluid coming out of their ear, or if a child under the age of two has an infection in both ears, it is probably bacterial.
-In that case antibiotics can be useful.
+Some parents wonder whether their child needs antibiotics.
+But those are only effective if bacteria have caused the infection.
+They are ineffective against viruses.
+If a child has fluid mixed with pus coming out of their ear, or if a child under the age of two has an infection in both ears, it is a sign that the infection is bacterial.
+In that case antibiotics can help.

 Coleman C, Moore M. Decongestants and antihistamines for acute otitis media in children.
 Cochrane Database Syst Rev 2008; (3): CD001727.